iron-io/iron_worker_python/README.md

 ### Task Options

   - **priority**: Setting the priority of your job.
 Valid values are 0, 1, and 2.
 The default is 0.
   - **timeout**: The maximum runtime of your task in seconds.
-No task can exceed 3600 seconds (60 minutes).
-The default is 3600 but can be set to a shorter duration.
+The default maxium runtime is 3600 seconds (60 minutes), it can be up to 24 hours for Enterprise plans.
+The default is 3600 but can be set to a different duration.
   - **delay**: The number of seconds to delay before actually queuing the task.
 Default is 0.
   - **label**: Optional text label for your task.
   - **cluster**: cluster name ex: "high-mem" or "dedicated".
 This is a premium feature for customers to have access to more powerful or custom built worker solutions.
 Dedicated worker clusters exist for users who want to reserve a set number of workers just for their queued tasks.
 If not set default is set to  "default" which is the public IronWorker cluster.